pythonai211225-rgb/01.02.2026/hw.md

 ### Objective

 Build a simple two-player card game.
-The goal is to get **as close as possible to 21** without going over.
+The goal is to get **as close as possible to 21** without going over

 ### Card Rules